 Map of the Intermountain Region

 This Intermountain Region map is available for downloading.
 It shows the different forest boundaries within the Region, as well as major highways, landmarks and the cities that a Forest Service Office can be located.
-If you would like one mailed to you, send an email message with your address included to r4_fswebmaster.

 Download map (18x24 .pdf - 423 kB)

 Interactive Visitor Map

 Content “The new Interactive Visitor Map is a work in progress .
 There are a lot of recreation sites and roads available on the map.
 Trails information is being collected so it can eventually be added.
 This map will continually be updated with additional information as it becomes available.
 Use this map to help plan your adventures.

 "Visitor Maps" for each national forest and grassland provide forest-wide information on attractions, facilities, services, and opportunities.
 These maps are available to purchase from individual forests, the National Forest Store and many retail outlets.
 The most comprehensive source for maps is the US Geological Survey.
 Forest Visitor Maps are also available on mobile technology through the Avenza Map Store.
 These maps DO NOT show all existing Forest Service roads.
 For a map that shows the most up to date road and motorized trail information see the information on obtaining a Motor Vehicle Use Maps.

 View the Forest Visitor Maps that are available for the Region.